dyntopia/luoda/README.md

 # Required: name of the collection
 name = "blog-posts"

-# Optional: name of the template to use
+# Optional: name of the template to use.
+Files are read as-is if no
+# template is provided and if the `static` module is enabled.
 template = "post.html"

 # Required: list of globs to include for this collection, relative to